EliaTogni/Univault/Classes/Simulation.md

 $$Var[X] = \mathbb{E}[X^2] - (\mathbb{E}[X])^2$$

-Whereas the expected value of a sum of random variables is equal to the sum of the expectations, the corresponding result is not, in general, true for variances.
-It is, however, true in the important special case where the random variables are independent.
-Before proving this, let's define the concept of the **covariance** between two random variables.
-The covariance of two random variables $X$ and $Y$, denoted $Cov(X, Y)$, is defined by
+Whereas the expected value of a sum of Random Variables is equal to the sum of the expectations, the corresponding result is not, in general, true for variances.
+It is, however, true in the important special case where the Random Variables are independent.
+Before proving this, let's define the concept of the **covariance** between two Random Variables.
+The covariance of two Random Variables $X$ and $Y$, denoted $Cov(X, Y)$, is defined by

 $$Cov[X, Y] = \mathbb{E}[(X - \mu_x)(Y -\mu_y)]$$